bevanhunt/batman-barista/readme.md

   5. open browser to http://localhost:3000

 ## Why:
-  To create nice demo to show off Batman-Rails with Mongoid
+  To create a nice demo to show off Batman-Rails with Mongoid

 ## How it works:
   Create food and drink items then create orders for those items